Looped Docs

 1. The permission engine.
 Framework code checks every native tool call against the allowlists above, and every decision, allowed and denied, lands in the audit trail.

 2. The Deno sandbox.
 The agent process itself is launched with only the rights it needs: in the base image, reads scoped to /agent, /skills, /data and /run/secrets, writes to /data and subprocess spawning to bash alone.
-The runtime enforces this underneath the framework's own code, so a bug in the framework can't grant an access the runtime was never given. af flags agent.yaml prints the compiled flag set for a config.
+The runtime enforces this underneath the framework's own code, so a bug in the framework can't grant an access the runtime was never given.
+An agent that spawns nothing runs under a tighter set still, with its net allowlist compiled into --allow-net (hermetic mode). af flags agent.yaml prints the flags a config runs under.

 3. The container.
 This is the outer wall and the unit of isolation. bash subprocesses escape the Deno sandbox by design, and the container is what contains them.
 That is also why there is no "run on the host" mode: the framework refuses to run where its outermost layer is missing.